Testing for Contaminants

-A paramount process for the safety and quality control of cannabis and cannabis products.
+A paramount process for the safety and quality control of cannabis and cannabis products, all cannabis producers and processors must consider contamination.
 Major sources of cannabis contamination include: residual solvents from extraction processes, excess moisture and microbial growth, and residual pesticides from cultivation.
 Each source comes with unique methods for monitoring and detection.

 As more states legalize production and an increased number of operations open for business, the potential for contaminants continues to increase.
 Complex supply chains, such as those involving multiple cannabis handlers at the cultivation and processing levels, as well as storage, transportation, and distribution practices compound these concerns.